Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Problem Formulation

-Now, we consider the following $l_1$-norm estimator at time $T$:
+Now, given a state trajectory $x_0,\dots, x_{T}$, we consider the following $l_1$-norm estimator at time $T$:

-given a state trajectory $x_0,\dots, x_{T}$.
 We will show that $l_1$-estimator successfully overcomes adversarial noncentral distributions and achieves a finite-time exact recovery.
 We formally define this notion below. \begin{definition}[Finite-time Exact Recovery] Let $S_t$ denote a set of solutions to the estimator based on $x_0, x_1, \dots, x_t$.
 The estimator is said to achieve finite-time exact recovery if for all $\delta \in (0,1]$, there exists $t_\delta>0$ such that

 with probability at least $1-\delta$. \end{definition}

 Note that Definition \ref{fer} implies that $A^*$ should be the unique solution to the estimator to achieve the exact recovery.